 Wynwood is a hub for art and culture in Magic City!
 One of Miami’s hippest hangouts, Wynwood is home to colorful murals like The Wynwood Walls, as well as more than 70 galleries!
 Besides the local art, residents living in the Wynwood area can find a wide range of trendy eateries, craft breweries, and local boutiques.
 And buying local isn’t the only way this community supports each other—the Annual Wynwood Pride Festival is attended by over 50,000 people and is part of a neighborhood vision to unite and provide a platform for Miami’s LGBTQ+ community!

 Whether you plan to buy or rent a home in Miami, Extra Space Storage has convenient self storage facilities located throughout the Miami metro that can help with your transition.
-Find a storage unit near you!
+Find affordable storage units in Miami!

 Neighborhood and suburb statistics from AreaVibes